Asok Kumar Ganguly

-Justice Asok Kumar Ganguly is an Indian jurist.
-He served as the Chairman of the West Bengal Human Rights Commission and as a Judge of the Supreme Court of India who delivered judgements in some high-profile cases like the 2G spectrum case.
+Asok Kumar Ganguly is an Indian jurist.
+He served as the chairman of the West Bengal Human Rights Commission and as a judge of the Supreme Court of India who delivered judgements in some high-profile cases like the 2G spectrum case.

 Early life and education

-Justice Ganguly was born on 3 February 1947.
-He graduated in M.A (English) from University of Calcutta in 1968 and then passed LLB from the same university in 1970.
+Ganguly was born on 3 February 1947.
+He graduated with a Master of Arts in English from the University of Calcutta in 1968 and received a Bachelor of Laws from the same university in 1970.

 Career

-He started his career in 1969 by teaching in the same school, Khidderpore Academy of which he was once a student.
+He started his career in 1969 by teaching in the same school, Khidderpore Academy where he was once a student.
 In 1972, he started practice in Calcutta High Court.
-On 10 January 1994, he was appointed a permanent judge of Calcutta High Court but within 3 months was transferred to Patna High Court.
-After remaining in Patna High Court for more than 6 years, he was transferred back to Calcutta High Court on 1 August 2000.
-There he subsequently became senior most puisne Judge in March 2005.
-He functioned twice as "Acting Chief Justice of Calcutta High Court".
-Later he was transferred to Orissa High Court where he joined as the senior most puisne Judge on 21 April 2006.
+On 10 January 1994, he was appointed a permanent judge of Calcutta High Court but within three months was transferred to the Patna High Court.
+After remaining in Patna High Court for more than six years, he was transferred back to Calcutta High Court on 1 August 2000.
+There he subsequently became the senior most puisne judge in March 2005.
+He functioned twice as acting Chief Justice of Calcutta High Court.
+Later he was transferred to the Orissa High Court where he joined as the senior most puisne judge on 21 April 2006.
 On 2 March 2007 he took oath as Chief Justice of Orissa.
-He joined Madras High Court as Chief Justice on 19 May 2008.
-Later he was elevated to the Supreme Court of India where he joined on 17 December 2008 and remained in the apex court for more than 3 years.
+He joined the Madras High Court as chief justice on 19 May 2008.
+Later he was elevated to the Supreme Court of India where he joined on 17 December 2008 and remained on the court for more than 3 years.
 He retired on 3 February 2012.
-Post his retirement, justice Ganguly worked as guest faculty at National University of Juridical Sciences, Kolkata.
-He also went on to be the Chairperson of the West Bengal Human Rights commission, where his role was highly appreciated.
+Post his retirement, Ganguly worked as guest faculty at National University of Juridical Sciences, Kolkata.
+He also went on to be the chairperson of the West Bengal Human Rights commission, where his role was highly appreciated.